In the modern business environment, managing risk is critical for both business continuity and achievement of financial and strategic goals.

-ISO 27005:2018 Information technology — Security techniques — Information security risk management provides a framework and an approach, not a methodology, for information security risk management.
-It offers guidelines for what your risk assessment should include, but not specific steps.
-Nevertheless, most risk management methodologies derive from this international standard.
+ISO 27005 Information Technology – Security Techniques – Information Security Risk Management provides a framework and an approach for information security and cybersecurity risk management.
+This framework provides guidelines for what your risk assessment should include, but no specific steps.
+Nevertheless, most risk management methodologies are derived from this international standard.

 OCTAVE (Operationally Critical Threat, Asset and Vulnerability Evaluation) Allegro Risk Method

-Created by the Software Engineering Institute of Carnegie Mellon University, OCTAVE is a qualitative methodology that can be conducted in small groups without disrupting business.
-Its steps:
+Created by the Software Engineering Institute of Carnegie Mellon University, OCTAVE is a qualitative methodology that can be conducted in small groups without disrupting business operations.
+The steps are:

 - Develop risk measurement criteria consistent with the organization’s mission, goal objectives, and critical success factors.

-- Create a profile of each critical information asset that establishes clear boundaries for the asset, identifies its security requirements, and identifies all of its containers.
+- Create a profile for each critical information asset that establishes clear boundaries for the asset and identifies its security requirements.

 Microsoft Security Assessment Tool